-3.7 Keeping in touch days
+3.5.3 Keeping in touch (KIT) days

-Keeping in Touch (KIT) days allow an employee to do some very limited work under the terms of her contract without losing her SMP for the week in which the work is done.
-This is limited to a maximum of 10 days (with the legal exception of 2 weeks after the birth) and must be agreed between the employee and her manager.
+Keeping in Touch (KIT) days allow an employee to do some very limited work under the terms of their contract without losing SMP for the week in which the work is done.
+This is limited to a maximum of 10 days (with the legal exception of 2 weeks after the birth) and must be agreed between the employee and their manager.
 Neither side is able to insist that KIT days are worked.
 Any days or sessions worked do not extend maternity leave - it remains at 52 weeks.